dnndev/xmp-docs/form-controls/script-block.md

 ## Remarks

-*   **ScriptId**: This is an identifier for your block that uniquely identifies it within the hosting page - across modules.
+*   **ScriptId** <span style="color:red; font-weight:bold; font-size:1.2em;">*</span>: This is an identifier for your block that uniquely identifies it within the hosting page - across modules.
 It is used when registering your script block and is required in order to prevent the block from being inserted more than once in the page.

 *   **BlockType**: This attribute allows you to specify which where in the page the scrip should be rendered.
 The default value is ClientScript
     *   `HeadScript`: The script block will be inserted between the `<head>` and `</head>` section of the page.